seanbaxter/DirectXShaderCompiler/docs/SystemLibrary.rst

 No Virtual Methods
 ------------------

-The System Library interfaces can be called quite frequently by LLVM.
+The System Library interfaces can be called quite frequently by LLVM37.
 In order to make those calls as efficient as possible, we discourage the use of virtual methods.
 There is no need to use inheritance for implementation differences, it just adds complexity.
 The ``#include`` mechanism works just fine.